Fair Interventions in Weighted Congestion Games: Introduction

 \subsection{Our Contributions and Their Implications}

 Three major technical contributions substantiate and expand upon the previous claims: \begin{itemize}[leftmargin=5.5mm] \item[C1)] {\bf Unconditional Lower Bound for Fair Interventions.} We give a lower bound on the achievable price of anarchy of fair interventions that is independent of their computational complexity, but depends solely on the class of latency functions employed (\textit{\cref{th:approximation}}).
 Stated differently, we show that no fair intervention can achieve a price of anarchy below this bound.
-To the best of our knowledge, no such unconditional lower bound was known, with the exception of Caragiannis et al.~\cite{caragiannis2010taxes} which applies only to a specific class of interventions and linear latency functions.
+To the best of our knowledge, our work is the first to analyze unconditional lower bounds for fair interventions.

-\item[C2)] \textbf{Optimal $\&$ Efficiently-computable Fair Interventions .} We provide a framework to design fair interventions, in the form of taxation mechanisms, whose price of anarchy matches the lower bound previously introduced, and show that, interestingly, such interventions are polynomially-computable (\textit{\cref{thm:opttaxes}}).
-Further, for the widely studied class of polynomial latency functions, we provide explicit expressions of the optimal taxation mechanism (\textit{\cref{thm:recursionpolynomials}}).
-To the best of our knowledge, the problem of designing polynomially-computable interventions to minimize the price of anarchy has not been previously solved beyond linear latency functions \cite{caragiannis2010taxes}.
+\item[C2)] \textbf{Optimal and Efficiently-computable Fair Interventions .} We provide a framework to design fair interventions, in the form of taxation mechanisms, whose price of anarchy matches the lower bound previously introduced, and show that such interventions are polynomially-computable (\textit{\cref{thm:opttaxes}}).
+Further, for the widely studied class of polynomial latency functions, we provide explicit expressions of the optimal mechanism (\textit{\cref{thm:recursionpolynomials}}).
+Even without fairness constraints, the problem of designing polynomially-computable interventions to reduce the price of anarchy has not been previously studied beyond linear latency functions~\cite{caragiannis2010taxes}.

 \item[C3)] \textbf{Limitations of Unfair Interventions.} We complement the previous results by showing that no intervention, regardless of whether it is fair or not, can reduce the price of anarchy below the factor previously derived, if polynomial computability is required.
 We prove this result by showing that the problem of minimizing the social cost is \NP-hard to approximate below a factor identical to that already obtained (\textit{\cref{thm:hardness}}).
 No tight hardness of approximation was known for weighted congestion games. \end{itemize}